Structural Engineer Job Description: Top Duties and Qualifications

 Structural engineer education and training requirements

-A four-year Bachelor’s degree in Civil Engineering or in Engineering with a Major in Civil Engineering is a must, and postgraduate studies leading to a qualification as a professional engineer, such as a Master’s of Professional Engineering, are desirable and pursued by many structural engineers.
+A four-year bachelor degree in civil engineering or in engineering with a major in civil engineering is a must, and postgraduate studies leading to a qualification as a professional engineer, such as a Master of Professional Engineering, are desirable and pursued by many structural engineers.

 Registration is required in some jurisdictions: New South Wales, the Northern Territory, Queensland, Tasmania and Victoria currently require structural engineers to register in certain circumstances, but it’s always important to check government websites for up-to-date requirements in each state or territory.